 Hill Regional Hospital offers a complete continuum of healthcare services.
 From primary care to emergency/trauma and advanced medical specialty care, Hill Regional Hospital is dedicated to the healthcare needs of Hillsboro families.

 The medical professionals at Hill Regional Hospital provide 24-hour monitoring and acute care for critically ill patients in our Progressive Care Unit (PCU).
-Patients have access to specialists in a range of disciplines who utilize advanced equipment and technology to provide quality care.
+Patients have access to specialists in a range of disciplines who use advanced equipment and technology to provide quality care.
 In the PCU, our staff and technology track vital information such as heart rate, central venous and respiratory pressure temperatures and cardiac output, for patients in critical condition who require close monitoring.

 We understand that having a family member or loved one in the PCU can be difficult- that’s why our Progressive Care Team members are dedicated to keeping you informed and answering your questions.

 Hill Regional Hospital offers a range of imaging services to provide patients with diagnostic and therapeutic services.
 Our imaging and radiology services teams work with doctors, nurses and other clinicians to deliver care.
 Our digital imaging technology allows doctors to access test results immediately, so treatment can begin more quickly.